 Claiming the role of rationality against authority arguments, against the weight of tradition or the inertia of habit, has been a touchstone of philosophical thought since its inception.
 However, the dominant way of understanding the exercise of reason has traditionally appealed to universal principles and values, often leading to the idea that, as it happens in matters of science or fact, there are "value experts".
 Standing between a monolithic conception of rationality and the mere juxtaposition of diverse opinions, today's thinking faces the challenge of making viable the rational interaction between individuals who, coming from different points of view, experience every day the need to coordinate their actions.

 Objet of study

 The Unit is structured around Philosophy, but has a marked transdisciplinary vocation.
-The study of public debate and controversies is based on the recognition of the field's interdisciplinarity, since this subject has been researched in various academic disciplines: epistemology, argumentation theory, law, applied ethics, linguistics, cognitive science, philosophy of the mind, philosophy of language, political theory, etc. As a research unit, FiloLab aspires to an interdisciplinary practice in which each of these disciplinary discourses incorporate the contributions of the others.
-The ultimate goal is the articulation of a coherent and systematic transdisciplinary framework, capable of generating a theoretical corpus integrating methods and discourses from diverse fields.
+The study of public debate and controversies is based on the recognition of the field's interdisciplinarity, since this subject has been researched in various academic disciplines: epistemology, argumentation theory, law, applied ethics, linguistics, cognitive science, philosophy of the mind, philosophy of language, political theory, etc. As a research unit, FiloLab aspires to an interdisciplinary practice in which each of these disciplinary discourses incorporates the contributions of the others.
+Its ultimate goal is to create a coherent and systematic transdisciplinary framework, capable of generating a theoretical corpus integrating methods and discourses from diverse fields.

 Aims and objectives